 To ensure the effective and safe operations all staff, associates and third parties must prevent, detect and handle / report incidents of fraud and corruption in order to safeguard the resources of Irida Women's Center and its funding and donations, but also the safeguarding of the reputation of the organization.

-The Management of the organization has developed an organized network of functions, procedures and control mechanisms that covers on a continuous basis all its areas of activity.
+Heads of Departments of the organization have developed an organized network of functions, procedures and control mechanisms that covers on a continuous basis all its areas of activity.

 1. Obligations of Staff and Associates